reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 }
 ```

-Spring provides a strategy to filter messages before reaching to our listeners by wrapping the listener with `FilteringMessageListenerAdapter`.
-It takes an implementation of `RecordFilterStrategy` in which we implement the filter method and the records which won't match get discarded.
+Spring wraps the listener with `FilteringMessageListenerAdapter`.
+It takes an implementation of `RecordFilterStrategy` in which we implement the filter method and the records which won't match get discarded before reaching the listener.

-In the above example, we have added a filter to discard the records which contain the word 'ignored'.
+In the above example, we have added a filter to discard the records which contain the word "ignored".

 ### Reply using `@SendTo`

+Spring allows to send method's return value to specified destination with `@SendTo`.

 ```java
 @KafkaListener(topics = "reflectoring-others")